SEC cyber rules: Essential knowledge for boards and executives

-- A written description of an organization’s processes, if any, for identifying and managing material risks from cybersecurity threats
+- A written description of an organization’s processes for identifying and managing material risks from cybersecurity threats.

 “Boards, CEOs, and CFOs want to be looking at these disclosures to make certain that they’re accurate and there’s operating processes in place that are really effective around these risk management areas,” Barbara Berlin, managing director of PwC’s Governance Insights Center, said in an episode of Inside America’s Boardrooms.

-Under the new rules, disclosures fall into the following buckets: cybersecurity incidents/overall strategy, risk management and governance.
+Under the rules, disclosures fall into the following buckets: cybersecurity incidents/overall strategy, risk management and governance.
 The latter covers many things: risk assessment processes, how the company manages risk by detecting threats and protecting information, business continuity and recovery plans — the list goes on.

 Not only will directors need to get used to a new level of disclosure, but they will also need to accustom themselves to new processes.
 For starters, disclosures on strategy, risk management and governance will now be part of a 10K, rather than the proxy statement as many people expected, Berlin said.
 “I think this is a pretty significant change,” she said.